 Through the mediums of paint and reclaimed materials, I process human relationships to social structures, built and natural environments.
 I am interested in what happens at the periphery of the structure: rituals of protection + resistance, re-interpretations, and the resultant process of language creation.
 The work itself is a mapping of that exploration, a side effect of re-imaging a more intimate relationship to material, environment and space.

-I was raised in northern California and currently live and work in San Francisco.
-I attended Humboldt State University, falling into the fields of religious studies, art history and studio arts.
-From there my practice has shapeshifted between studios, bedrooms, artist residencies, and travel-heavy sketchbooks.
+I was raised in the Bay Area and currently based in California.
+I attended Humboldt State University, pursuing the fields of religious studies, art history and studio arts.
+From there my practice has shapeshifted between studios, bedrooms + basements, artist residencies, and travel-heavy sketchbooks.